kaydikat/startup/README.md

 - **Database** - Scoreboard stores rank, name, score, and number.
 - **Websocket** - Messages on play page tell you who else is playing and what score they got.

+## CSS Deliverable ##
+- **CSS header, footer, and main content body** - Header contains info to Bootstrap functionality and CSS.
+Footer is at the bottom with consistent styling and link to Github.
+Body contains navigation bar and main parts for each page.
+- **Navigation Elements** - Used Bootstrap funtionality to create navigation bar on top.
+When it shrinks down, it will turn into an accordion that can be pressed to show elements.
+- **Window Resizing** - Used Bootstrap's "container-fluid" do make divs responsive to window resizing.
+Used CSS @media to determine limits for shrinking down.
+- **Application Elements** - Used good contrast and whitespace.
+- **Text Content** - Used consistent Bootstrap text fonts throughout.
+Headers and titles are properly sized to match importance.
+- **Images** - Created picture box that holds temple picture and used CSS to make so it stays within the bounds of the left side of the screen.
+Also made so the bottom gets cut off when the screen becomes smaller.
 ## Design ##
 ![Login page](./pictures/IMG_7717.jpg)
 ![Post-login page](./pictures/IMG_7718.jpg)